romanmt/shipit-npm/README.md

 An event name that triggers `npm:install`.
 Can be set to false to prevent the `npm:install` task from listening to any events.

+### `npm.npm_token`

+Type: `String`
+Default: ""

+The value of npm_token will be set as the NPM_TOKEN environment variable for the npm command.
+For more details on using npm private modules, refer to the [npm private module documentation](https://docs.npmjs.com/private-modules/ci-server-config)

 ### Example `shipitfile.js` options usage